 In most cases you won’t need to use the mount feature.
-This option enables you to mount specific partitions so that they can be accessed via ADB through a desktop.
+This option enables you to mount specific partitions so that you can access them via ADB through a desktop.

 It is a niche feature with specific use cases.
 If you need it, simply tap on the partitions you need to mount.

 Many of the Settings in TWRP are self-explanatory.
-We recommend using Zip file signature verification—this adds a layer of security to your flash able zips—as well as MD5 verification, to ensure that your backups are not corrupted.
+We recommend using Zip file signature verification—this adds a layer of security to your flash able zips—as well as MD5 verification.
+This will protect your backups from corruption.

 Advanced options in TWRP